John3/awesome-torque3d/README.md

 - [Torsion](https://github.com/SickheadGames/Torsion) Is a powerful development environment for creating TorqueScript based games and mods. - [Download](http://ghc-games.com/SC/Torsion.zip)
 - [TorqueDev](https://github.com/Torque3D-Resources/TorqueDev) - [1](http://www.torquedev.com/) A Free TorqueScript Integrated Development Enviroment.
 - [IDEA](https://github.com/lukaspj/TorqueSense) - [1](http://wiki.torque3d.org/communityproject:new-scripting-ide-based-on-idea) Is a plugin that can be used with the free IntelliJ community edition IDE.

-- [TIDE](https://github.com/John3/torqueide) is a plugin for IDEA, that can be used with the free IntelliJ community edition IDE) It is implemented in Java as a "plugin suite" for the jEdit text editor.
+- [TIDE](http://torqueide.sourceforge.net/) - [1](https://sourceforge.net/projects/torqueide/) is a plugin for IDEA, that can be used with the free IntelliJ community edition IDE) It is implemented in Java as a "plugin suite" for the jEdit text editor.
+[Fork](https://github.com/John3/torqueide)

 - [Torque-IDE](https://github.com/John3/torque-ide)
-- [TorqueScript debugger](http://eviwo.free.fr/torque/Debugger-documentation.html) - [1](http://tdn.garagegames.com/wiki/TorqueScript/IDE/Guide/DebuggerForTorque) A Python-based debugger for Torque.
-Download: [1](http://eviwo.free.fr/download/DebuggerForTorque-V2-4.tar.gz) - [2](http://tdn.garagegames.com/wiki/images/c/c5/DebuggerForTorque.zip)

 ### Editors
 #### TorqueScript syntax highlighting